 Rodents such as rats and mice can cause lots of damage to the house.
 Besides the diseases and parasites they carry, potentially deadly to humans, they can also cause other health issues.

 Mouse urine, which can trigger allergies, has been found in 35% of homes.
 Mouse droppings can also cause allergies, and mouse allergens cause asthma in adults and children.

-Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with the average pregnancy time of 20 days.
+Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with an average pregnancy time of 20 days.
 In a short time, mice and rats can overrun your house.

-I use a large bird feeder with a twelve pound (two gallons) capacity for food, but it also has an excellent mechanism for keeping larger animals such as squirrels and raccoons out.
+I use a large bird feeder with a twelve-pound (two gallons) capacity for food, but it also has an excellent mechanism for keeping larger animals such as squirrels and raccoons out.

 The bird feeder I use has a weight setting that allows you to adjust the perch.
 This will enable you to set it to a weight that larger animals are too heavy for.
 By doing this, when the raccoon or squirrel sits on the feeder, the mechanism closes the bird feeder, stopping them from getting at the food.
 You can get this bird feeder on Amazon.